nyancrimew/highlight.kt/README.md

 ## Author, License, and Copyright

-Highlight.java is written and maintained by Sergej Kravcenko.
+highlight.kt is written and maintained by Till Kottmann.

-This library is based on Highlight.js (https://github.com/isagalaev/highlight.js).
+This library is based on [Highlight.java](https://github.com/codewaves/Highlight.java), which in turn is based on [highlight.js](https://github.com/highlightjs/highlight.js).

+    Copyright (c) 2019, Till Kottmann
     Copyright (c) 2017, Sergej Kravcenko
     Copyright (c) 2006, Ivan Sagalaev
     All rights reserved.